ntoll/ntoll.github.io/article/offas-dyke-final/index.md

 what she and her friend told us - I heartily encourage you to seek out such folk and let them cast their magic... but as they told their tales in Harlech, they embodied the worlds they described in a way that only a story teller can.
-The best special effects happen as part of the story seen inside one's head, and the connection between the story teller and their audience adds an extra dimension of connectivity to the telling of tales that our screen laden world often lacks and, ultimately, our stories are just that... connections between ourselves that deeply and fundamentally move us through time and space.
+The best special effects happen as part of the story seen inside one's head, the interaction between the story teller and their audience adds an extra dimension of connectivity to the telling of tales that our screen laden world often lacks and, ultimately, our stories are just that... connections between ourselves that deeply and fundamentally move and speak to us through distances of time and space.

 Here's the video segment broadcast by ITV, it is but a shadow cast by the brilliance of their story telling: